milospjanic/rnaSeqFPro/README.md

 Creating meta data table is necessary for RGSEPD to perform analysis using DESeq2/goseq.
 Table 1. shows an example of a meta data sheet.
 Note that sample names must be shown without .fastq.gz extension.

 <pre>
+Sample  Condition       SHORTNAME
-file.name.1 A CONDITION1
+file.name.1 A COND1
-file.name.2 A CONDITION1
+file.name.2 A COND1
-file.name.3 B CONDITION2
+file.name.3 B COND2
-file.name.3 B CONDITION2
+file.name.3 B COND2
 </pre>

 rnaSeqFPro is composed of four pipelines that will run a RGSEPD version on either human genome hg19 or mouse genome mm10, using either paired-end (PE) or single-read (SR) sequences.